postgres-ai/docs/docs/reference-guides/postgres-ai-bot-reference.md

 Using semantic search (pgvector), find relevant pieces of knowledge in the RAG KB (Retrieval Augmented Generation Knowledge Base).

 Categories of data in the RAG KB:
-- `docs` – documentation; as of July 2024:
+- `docs` – documentation; as of October 2024:
-    - Postgres versions 9.6–16 (including all contib modules)
+    - Postgres versions 9.6–17 (including all contib modules)
     - Patroni
     - PoWA
     - Postgres.AI DBLab Engine